manuel-uberti/manuel-uberti.github.io/_posts/2019-08-07-ibuffer-magit.md

 it with <kbd>C-x C-b</kbd>, which is one of the most used key bindings in my everyday Emacs interactions.

-Much like
-[Dired](https://www.gnu.org/software/emacs/manual/html_node/emacs/Dired.html),
-Ibuffer presents a customizable list of buffers on which we can apply different kinds of operations: filter, sort, group, mark, delete, bury, visit.
-Just press
-<kbd>h</kbd> in Ibuffer to get an idea.
+Ibuffer presents a customizable list of buffers on which, much like [Dired](https://www.gnu.org/software/emacs/manual/html_node/emacs/Dired.html), we can apply different kinds of operations: filter, sort, group, mark, delete, bury, visit.
+Just press <kbd>h</kbd> in Ibuffer to get an idea.

 Since I mainly work on projects versioned on Git, [ibuffer-vc](https://www.gnu.org/software/emacs/manual/html_node/emacs/Dired.html)